patmejia/soil_data_research/README.md

 # How to download the Open Soil Spectracl Library (OSSL)?

 The OSSL manual mentioned two ways to access the data.
-The firt method is using MongoDb via R; however, the last yields a certification error.
+The first method is using MongoDb via R; however, the last yields a certification error.
 See image below:

 <!------------------------------------------------->
 <!-- image                                       -->